Etymology of Ayodhya

 The word ‘Ayodhya’ in Sanskrit means “not to be warred against”.
 Ayodhya is regarded as the birthplace of Rama.
 Many Hindus believe Lord Rama was born at this place and thus it is called “Rama Janmabhoomi”.
 In the ancient times, Ayodhya was known as ‘Kosaldesa’ and the region has been described as “a city built by Gods and being as prosperous as paradise itself”.

 Ayodhya is believed to be the birthplace of the 7th incarnation of Lord Vishnu, Lord Rama.
 In the old books of the Hinduism religion as well as the great epic Ramayana, it is said that Manu founded the city of Ayodhya.
 The last celebrated king of this dynasty was Lord Rama.
 From the ancient times, the place was noted for ‘Ashwamedha Yajna’.
 According to the Epic and Puranic ages, Ayodhya again rose to prominence in the 6th century B.C., during the times of Lord Buddha.
 According to the Jain traditions, five Tirthankaras namely, Rishabhanath, Ajitnath, Abhinandannatha, Sumatinatha and Anantnath were born in Ayodhya.

 Geography of Ayodhya

-.
-It is located at 26.8ø N 82.2ø E. The place has an average elevation of 93 metres.
+Ayodhya is situated on the bank of the river Sarayu in Uttar Pradesh.
+The place has an average elevation of 93 metres.
 The place was the capital of Kosala, the Hindu kingdom.
 It is said that the total area of Ayodhya is 250 km square.